-Housekeepers, Maintenance personnel, and Housing Managers attend Five OUTs: Surviving an Active Shooter, facilitated by Penn State University Police and Public Safety and offered yearly; Mandated Reporter Training annually to new employees with refreshers as needed; and Fire Safety training annually.
+Housekeepers, Maintenance personnel, and Housing Managers attend Run, Hide Fight: Surviving an Active Shooter, facilitated by Penn State University Police and Public Safety and offered yearly; Mandated Reporter Training annually to new employees with refreshers as needed; and Fire Safety training annually.

-Housing Managers receive initial training on using the card access and CCTV systems and refreshers as needed.
+Housing Director receives initial training on using the card access and CCTV systems and refreshers as needed.